drupalprojects/geofield_map/README.md

 ####Geofield Map Formatter
 An highly customizable Google Map formatter, by which render and expose the contents Geofields / Geolocations, throughout:
 - a wide set of Map options fully compliant with [Google Maps Js v3 APIs](https://developers.google.com/maps/documentation/javascript/);
-- the possibility to personalize the Map Marker Icon and its Infowindow content;
+- the possibility to fully personalize the Map Marker Icon and its Infowindow content;
 - the integration of [Markecluster Google Maps Library](https://github.com/googlemaps/js-marker-clusterer) functionalities and its personalizations

 ####Views Integration
-A dedicated Geofield Map View style plugin able to render a Views result on a higly customizable Google Map, with Marker and Infowindow specfications and Markers Clustering capabilities.
+A dedicated Geofield Map View style plugin able to render a Views result on a higly customizable Google Map, with Marker and Infowindow specifications and Markers Clustering capabilities.

 ###Installation and Use